DecentralizedGeo/eas-sandbox/generate-cid/README.md

 A TypeScript package for generating Content Identifiers (CIDs) using Helia without uploading to IPFS blockstore.

+> This comprehensive package was mainly designed to explore how different chunking and layout strategies affect CID generation, especially for large files.
+[This selection](https://github.com/DecentralizedGeo/eas-sandbox/blob/727b2ed39d1b3ab9f8338d23ac01b6bfacb36d7e/generate-cid/get-cid.ts#L61-L88) selection of code is all it takes to generate CIDs using Helia.

 ## Overview

 This package provides both a CLI tool and web interface to generate IPFS-compatible CIDs from files or text content.
 It uses Helia's [HTTP implementation](https://ipfs.github.io/helia/modules/_helia_http.html) to calculate CIDs locally without uploading to IPFS.
 I've added a few options to customize the chunking algorithms and layout strategies to see how CIDs would look with different configurations.